Fatal Car Accident St. Louis, MO

-Our firm understands that no amount of compensation can make up for your loss.
-However, replacing lost wages, being able to afford medical bills and a proper funeral are vital to moving forward.
+Our firm understands that no amount of money can make up for your loss.
+However, replacing lost wages, being able to afford medical bills, and a proper funeral are vital to moving forward.

-A car accident fatality occurs every 16 minutes.
+A car accident fatality occurs every 16 minutes in the United States.
 Of the dozens of traffic deaths that occur each day, only a few lead to criminal charges.
 When a motorist is at fault for causing death through reckless or negligent behavior, the motorist may be charged with vehicular manslaughter.
-However, most traffic deaths are an accident and are categorized as involuntary vehicular manslaughter.
+However, most traffic deaths are accidents categorized as involuntary vehicular manslaughter.

 The Cause of Fatal Car Accidents

 Many fatal car accidents are a result of driver negligence.
-Common driving behaviors that can lead to a fatal car accident include:
+Common driving behaviors that can lead to a deadly car accident include:

 - Intoxicated driving: Driving under the influence is among the most common causes of fatal crashes.
-An intoxicated driver can be prosecuted even if the driver was below the legal limit for blood alcohol content.
+A drunk driver can be prosecuted even if the driver was below the legal limit for blood alcohol content.

 - Distracted driving: Cell phone usage and texting can cause fatal car accidents.
 In addition, talking to passengers, eating or driving while driving, and engaging in any activity that requires the driver to take their eyes off the road can cause a fatal accident.

-- Driver Fatigue: While drowsy driving is as dangerous as intoxicated driving, a drowsy driver may not be charged with manslaughter unless it is proved that he or she voluntary slept behind the wheel.
+- Driver Fatigue: While drowsy driving is as dangerous as intoxicated driving, a drowsy driver may not be charged with manslaughter unless it is proven that they voluntary slept behind the wheel.

 Other causes of fatal car accidents include reckless driving and violating traffic safety regulations.
-Whether or not it warrants an involuntary manslaughter charge depends on the specific circumstances of the case.
+Whether or not it warrants an involuntary manslaughter charge depends on the case’s specific circumstances.

 Auto Accidents Resulting in Death

-No one expects to be involved in a serious car accident, and even fewer expect to tragically lose a family member on the road.
-The reality, however, is that car accident are very common, especially on the busy roads of St. Louis and its surrounding areas.
+No one expects to be involved in a severe car accident, and even fewer expect to lose a family member on the road tragically.
+However, car accidents are prevalent, especially on the busy streets of St. Louis and its surrounding areas.
 Common auto accidents that result in death are:

 - Side-impact or T-bone car accident